 If you want your potential film to get selected, you’re going to want to have a stellar one-sentence pitch – that is, a logline.
 With a 200 character cap, you don’t have that much room to convey the necessary information about the plot of your film.

 The Film Fund offers a few example one-sentence pitches, written by our judges: “A woman is haunted by a misunderstood psychological condition where she struggles to find joy in even the happiest of situations, and I need the funding for our DP and lighting rentals.”
 Here is another example: “When killer crabs attack a small-town hotdog bun factory, only one man can stop all hell from breaking loose, and most of our funding will go to professional crab-wranglers.”

-As you can see, these pitches are brief, enticing, and vague.
+As you can see, these pitches are brief, enticing and high-concept.
 They don’t go too in depth or give any character or place names, but they immediately immerse you into the main plot of the story.
 You can read more detailed advice about how to write a great logline on our blog.

 All in all, The Film Fund is a great way to try to get funding for your film and to bring attention to your work.
 With just a $25 submission fee and a submission length of one sentence, The Film Fund is the simplest funding platform you can use.
 You can submit to our contests here.